 Operating a vehicle under the influence (OUI/DUI) is a crime that sadly kills 29 people every day in the United States.
 The alcohol-related crashes that happen every 50 minutes might be prevented if more people chose not to drive impaired.
+This is one of the most common causes of accidents that can be easily avoided.
+Other, easily avoidable, common causes for car accidents are fatigued drivers, distracted drivers, speeding, drivers who are using their phones, and, in the near future, even driverless cars.

 Massachusetts state laws aim to discourage drunk driving and prevent drunk drivers convicted of OUIs from repeating their crimes.
 At Jason Stone Injury Lawyers, we want to do our part to support victims of Boston drunk driving car accidents.
 If you were injured or a loved one was killed, we can stand by your side during this difficult time to hold the at-fault party responsible for his or her actions.